AdrianOrenstein/wilds-project/README.md

 </div>

 ## Description
-What it does
+[WILDs](https://wilds.stanford.edu/) is a benchmark of in-the-wild distribution shifts spanning diverse data modalities and applications, from tumor identification to wildlife monitoring to poverty mapping.

+This repo contains my infrastructure to maintain experiments on the dataset.

-## How to run an interactive terminal
+## How to run an interactive terminal in my environment

 First, download docker.